marlenajanasz/big-city-layout/README.md

 <h2>General info</h2>

 "Big city" is a project I created with HTML5 and CSS3. <br>
-Under the below links you can find a presentation about this project <br>
+Under the below links you can find short presentations about this project <br>

 Desktop version:<br>
 https://www.youtube.com/watch?v=b80mZKxPZZY <br>